tphinkle/tphinkle.github.io/_posts/2017-8-15-digit_recognizer.md

 ![Hand-written zero](https://raw.githubusercontent.com/tphinkle/tphinkle.github.io/master/images/2017-8-15/single_digit.png)

-Now we're at the single digit level, and for the rest of the tutorial we'll be performing transformations on the individual images instead of the entire bulk image as we have up to this point.
+Now we're at the single digit level, and for the rest of the tutorial we'll be performing transformations on the individual digits instead of the entire bulk image as we have up to this point.

 As for the coding part, I'm 99% sure that somewhere out there in Python's scientific computing space there's a single-call flood fill function, but I've yet to find it.
 It's probably in `numpy`, `scipy`, `opencv2`, or maybe even in `matplotlib`.
 A quick google search didn't find it for me, so I just decided to implement it myself.
 It's not so tricky, but it's a recursive algorithm so you have to be a little careful to avoid having your code blow up ;)